Building the Institute

 Think of it as more of network of expertise and resources all working together with a single aim of driving treatments to patients…

-Comparable to a car factory designed to make reliable vehicles.
-In this case it has one purpose, to deliver, using standard processes, components and dedicated resources, candidate experimental treatments for MND.
+Comparable to a car factory designed and built to make reliable vehicles.
+In this case Institute has one purpose, to facilitate/deliver, using standard processes, components and dedicated resources, candidate experimental treatments for MND.

 The following diagram from our Technical Overview of the Institute shows the envisaged impact of such a translational approach for our disease, bringing together patients, funders, pharma and researchers.

-We want to change the conversation by being able to offer every MND patient, upon diagnosis, a place on a trial.
-This requires an integrated new approach by the research community and fundamental changes in the way research is funded by government, moving from a piecemeal approach to a strategic and coordinated scientific plan with guaranteed funding.
+We wanted to change the conversation by being able to potentially offer every MND patient, upon diagnosis, a place on a trial or study.
+This requires/required an integrated new approach by the research community and fundamental changes in the way research is funded by government, moving from a piecemeal approach to a strategic and coordinated scientific plan with guaranteed funding.

 What did we NOT want the £50m for?

-The first full business meeting of the leading researchers and wider MND research family was held in late November 2022 to kick off the endeavour.
+The Institute was over 2 years or so in the making.
+The first full business meeting of the leading researchers and wider MND research family was held in late November 2022.
 Over 80 people gathered from all over the UK in London, including representatives from government, the leading MND charities, the translational specialist charity LifeArc and people living with MND.
-As described in our FAQs, the foundations are already underway with £4.25m of funding.
-The next projects for the scientific plan were also on the agenda.

-Stay tuned for developments and don’t’ forget about our key documents pages and FAQs page.
-We are keeping these updated.
+Stay tuned for developments and don’t forget about our key documents pages and FAQs page.
+Although we are keeping these updated, we now hand over largely to the Institute’s social media presence.